ldurniat/Todo-App-Vue/README.md

 A simple todo list application in Vue.js

-All code come from [Intro to Vue.js: Build a Todo App](https://www.youtube.com/watch?v=-X2hP9pOVss)
+All code come from [Intro to Vue 3 + Composition API: Build a Todo App](https://www.youtube.com/watch?v=rncY1tlWShM)

 For learning purpose.